-Watts Gallery Trust has temporarily closed Watts Gallery – Artists' Village in response to the developing situation with Coronavirus (COVID-19) to protect our visitors, community, volunteers and staff and in line with public health guidance.
+Watts Gallery Trust temporarily closed Watts Gallery – Artists' Village from March to July in 2020 in response to Coronavirus (COVID-19) to protect our visitors, community, volunteers and staff and in line with public health guidance.

-The current situation is affecting many charities, and for us, the loss of income from visitor admissions and group tours, the shop, tea shop, commercial gallery and events puts our charity at great risk.
-Based on a four month closure, we face a deficit of at least £200,000 in our finances this year.
+The crisis has affecting many charities, and for us, the loss of income from visitor admissions and group tours, the shop, tea shop, commercial gallery and events puts our charity at great risk.
+Based on a four month closure, we face a significant deficit in our finances this year.

 Watts Gallery Trust is the custodian of an extraordinary legacy, one that combines a unique campus of listed Arts & Crafts buildings, an internationally important collection and a social mission to deliver Art for All, the founding ethos of G F and Mary Watts who believed that access to art transformed lives.
 This is at the heart of everything we do today.
 In 2019, we worked with 15 charities, community groups and prisons, and 60 schools, offering art and creativity to 31,000 people including the most vulnerable and isolated members of our community.